🏞 Perfect One Day Trip to Yosemite: How to See It All (2023)

 El Capitan and Half Dome are two of the iconic sights you will see with our one day itinerary.

 Visiting Yosemite is easily one of the best things to do in California.
 But with only one day in Yosemite available, it is important to spend your time wisely.
-This means knowing where to spend the majority of your time and understanding the layout of the park.

 While the national park border spans a large area and includes sister destinations like Hetch Hetchy, you will only have time to explore the Yosemite Valley on a day trip.